nxs4246/Finance-Trackr/README.md

 - Create, read, update, and delete income and expense transactions
 - Get personalized AI-generated financial insights based on your transaction history
-- Clean and responsive UI using Bootstrap
+- Clean and responsive UI using Shad/cn with React

 ## Getting Started